tunesmith/adnd-combat-tools/doc/CombatOrder.md

 I'm starting to go the other way.
 Maybe I just ask for "melee attacks" or "# of melee attack routines" and have that set per round.
 Then I also don't have to take level into account.

+Finally, I might consider a new "page" (state var) for each combat round or segment.
+If I do that, then I think the only thing that might carry over is the casting time of a spell.
+This may need to be a separate category than "Casting time" since it is by definition from start of round.